jelly-liu/EOSS/README.md

 --support PermsOrAuthorizationFilter, work with EossAntPathMatcher
 --support dynamic edit FilterChainDefinitions on line, do not need relogin or restart tomcat
 --support refresh Authentication cache, when update user or role, do not need relogin or restart tomcat
---support not, now only supper MemCache, in the future, will support Redis and Guava CacheManager
+--support not, now only supper MemCache, in the future, will support Redis CacheManager
 --support not, sessionManager and sessionDAO and cacheManager

 # ScreenShot